 No more complicated than that.

-Now, now, when you when you talk about bribery, yeah, all these people got donations, Republicans and Democrats alike, but this is not proof anything.
+Now, when you talk about bribery, yeah, all these people got donations, Republicans and Democrats alike, but this does not proof anything.

-They're gonna have to go out and find evidence of a quid pro quo.
+They're going to have to go out and find evidence of a quid pro quo.

-They're gonna have to find evidence of bribery.
+They're going to have to find evidence of bribery.

-It's one thing to say Abramov gave all these people money, and Abramov's gonna be singing like a canary in the coal mine anyway, because he wants, you know, lesser sentence and a nicer prison.
+It's one thing to say Abramoff gave all these people money, and Abramoff's going to be singing like a canary in the coal mine anyway because he wants lesser sentence and a nicer prison.

-And he's gonna have uh as much documentation as possible.
+And he's going to have as much documentation as possible.

-They're still gonna have to prove what he alleges and prove what he says.
+They're still going to have to prove what he alleges and prove what he says.

 I got the money, but I didn't even know I got it.

-What he's really saying is I couldn't have been I couldn't have been bribed because I didn't even know I got the money from these guys.
+What he's really saying is, I couldn't have been bribed because I didn't even know I got the money from these guys.

-So that's he's he's laying the foundation for that kind of defense.
+So he's laying the foundation for that kind of defense.

 Let's be honest about where this all started.

-Uh his closest connections, his power channel came through the Republican leadership in Washington.
+His closest connections, his power channel, came through the Republican leadership in Washington.

-It started with Tom Delay's so-called K Street project, which screened lobbyists to make sure that they were loyal Republicans, uh, that gave money personally and could be counted on to contribute to Republican campaigns.
+It started with Tom DeLay's so-called K Street Project, which screened lobbyists to make sure that they were loyal Republicans that gave money personally and could be counted on to contribute to Republican campaigns.

-And in return, uh the Republican leadership, which has been in control now for over ten years, made certain that those lobbyists did pretty well in terms of their legislative Agenda.
+And in return, the Republican leadership, which has been in control now for over 10 years, made certain that those lobbyists did pretty well in terms of their legislative agenda.

 That's what it was all about.

-And it never happened when the Democrats were the uh balance of power in uh in Washington for 40 years in the House of Representatives.
+And it never happened when the Democrats were the balance of power in Washington for 40 years in the House of Representatives.

 Lobbying didn't even exist until Tom DeLay got to Washington.